 RED VELVET ICE CREAM WITH CREAM CHEESE ICING SWIRL!
-The perfect Valentine’s Day dessert.
+This easy homemade ice cream recipe makes the perfect Valentine’s Day dessert.

-I adapted this recipe from one of my VERY FAVORITE sites, Taste and Tell.
+This recipe is adapted from one of my VERY FAVORITE sites, Taste and Tell.
 I have met Deborah in person, we both work with Old El Paso, and she is amazingly kind, encouraging, and thoughtful.
 She has an entire cookbook devoted to all things Red Velvet.
 Is this heaven?
 Please check her out!
 Her site is such a wealth of beautiful and accessible recipes!

 10 minPrep Time